msazure1981/tokyo-olympic-azure-data-engineering-project/README.md

 This project demonstrates a modern data engineering and analytics pipeline using Microsoft Azure.
 It includes data ingestion, transformation, warehousing, and visualization using Azure-native tools.
 The dataset is based on Olympic historical data (Athletes, Coaches, Medals, etc.).

 🔄 Project Workflow Diagram:
-(Use the attached architecture image in your GitHub README.md and describe each stage briefly)
 ![Project Workflow Diagram:](Architecture.jpg)
 🔧 Tools & Technologies Used:
 Azure Data Factory (ADF) – Data ingestion